 Graduate students can work towards a Master of Science degree in Special Education in a variety of concentration areas, including Learning Disabilities, Emotional Behavioral Disorders, Assistive Technology, Autism Spectrum Disorders and Other Developmental Disabilities and Interdisciplinary Special Education.
 Sixth-year professional diplomas in Applied Behavior Analysis and Assistive Technology are also offered.

 - 3.0 minimum undergraduate GPA

-- The program can include 24 credits at the 500 level or above and six credits at the 300 or 400 level.
-(30 credit total)
+- The program must include 30 credits at the 500 level or above

 - Each student must choose an area of concentration for the master's program from the following: